A Lightweight Protocol for Matchgate Fidelity Estimation: Decomposition of Superoperators

-We will also use an important result for compound matrices~\citep{Kravvaritis:2009aa, NAMBIAR2001251}: \begin{theorem} Let $A$ and $B$ be $n \times n$ matrices.
+We may also use a few important properties of compound matrices~\citep{Kravvaritis:2009aa, NAMBIAR2001251}: \begin{theorem} Let $A$ and $B$ be $n \times n$ matrices.
 The following statements are true: \begin{itemize} \item $C_r(AB) = C_r(A) C_r(B)$ (Cauchy-Binet Formula); \item $C_r(A^\dagger) = C_r(A)^\dagger$; \item If $\det A \neq 0$, then $C_r(A^{-1}) = C_r(A)^{-1}$; \item If $A$ is: Triangular, Diagonal, Orthogonal, Unitary, (Anti-) Symmetric, (Anti-) Hermitian, or Positive (semi-) definite, then so is $C_r(A)$. \end{itemize} \end{theorem} From the above two theorems, it follows that any MG superoperator can be written as the product of $n(2n-1)$ MG superoperators:

 with each $\hat{\mathcal{U}}^{(k)}$ given by:

 Here, $\hat{\mathcal{U}}_k(\theta)$ is a block-diagonal matrix of compound matrices of $R_k(\theta)$: